groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0.3 =
+* ADDED class to allow for old versions of extensions to update.
+* FIXED EDD_Updater class not being initialized for 2.0 versions of extensions.

 = 2.0.2 =
 * FIXED verbage in email for tracking optin.
 * TWEAKED HTML utils link picker class.